 Every proposed amendment must be relevant to the motion under discussion.
 Proposed amendments cannot be similar to an amendment that has already been lost.
-Any amendment that, if carried, would have the same effect as defeating the motion, is a direct negative and is not allowed.
-Foreshadowed amendments
+Any amendment which, if carried, would have the effect of defeating a previous motion that was carried is a direct negative and is therefore not allowed.